Don't Ask, Don't Tell (Ugly Betty): Plot

 Meanwhile, Marc's mother — to whom he has never disclosed his homosexuality — visits the office; bringing her cat, Lady Buttons of Camelot.
 Marc tells Amanda, who has willingly pretended to be Marc's girlfriend during such visits for three years, that he is "dumping" her in absentia because he wants to escape his mother's pressure to move on to marriage.

 Hours later, Betty tells Daniel that it may be a good thing that he and Alexis work side by side, but Daniel informs her that it was never easy working directly beside Alex, because he always had to come out on top.
 Daniel and Alexis later meet with Wilhelmina to inform her that they are both Editors-in-Chief at MODE while she is still the creative director.
 When Daniel begins to claim what duties he will handle, Alexis interrupts and insists that she does not want anything to do with the business.
 After Daniel leaves the room, Wilhelmina dissuades Alexis from leaving MODE and tells her to take what belongs to her, then volunteers her office.
 Marc then panics when Wilhelmina drags him down to their new office and tells him it is only temporary—just long enough for Alexis and Daniel to push each other out.

-Marc gets a text message on his cell phone informing him that his mother is in the building.
+Marc receives a text message on his cell phone informing him that his mother is in the building.
 Marc's mother, Jean, stops at the desk to see Amanda and insults her for her alleged drug and sex addictions.
 An incensed Amanda then sees Betty walking down the hall, pulls her over to the desk and vengefully tells Jean that Betty is Marc's new girlfriend.
 Betty laughs, but before she is able to mention that Marc is gay, Marc cuts Betty off in mid-sentence by kissing her on the lips.
 He then takes a stunned Betty to the bathroom and begs her to help him conceal his homosexuality from his mother; she agrees to play along.
 Back at the desk Amanda notices Betty's cell phone is ringing, and when she sees it is Ignacio on the phone, Amanda cruelly hands the phone to Jean, who initiates a chat about Betty and Marc's relationship.
 Moments later Amanda joyfully rushes over to tell Marc and Betty that they have dinner plans with Betty's family.
 Marc promises to give Betty important information to help save Daniel's job in exchange for her help.